Matty Beniers: Professional

 Beniers entered the 2021 NHL Entry Draft as one of the consensus top prospects, and was ultimately selected second overall by the Seattle Kraken, becoming the expansion team's first-ever draft selection.
 On April 10, 2022, Beniers signed a three-year, entry-level contract with the Kraken.
 He had been uncertain whether he would turn professional or return to the University of Michigan for another year, but ultimately opted to sign, following discussions with his family, Kraken general manager Ron Francis, and new teammate Ryan Donato.

-Making his NHL debut on April 12, 2022, two days after his contract signing, Beniers recorded his first NHL assist in a 5–3 loss to the Calgary Flames.
+Making his NHL debut on April 12, two days after his contract signing, Beniers recorded his first NHL assist in a 5–3 loss to the Calgary Flames.
 He described being "excited about how all right I felt" during his first appearance in the league.
-Beniers scored his first NHL goal in an April 16, 2022 win at home against the New Jersey Devils.
-Beniers ended the season with three goals and nine points through 10 NHL games.
-On January 5, 2023, Beniers was named to the 2023 NHL All-Star Game.
-On January 30, 2023, it was announced Beniers would miss the All-Star Game due to an injury.
+Beniers scored his first NHL goal in an April 16 win at home against the New Jersey Devils.
+He ended the season with three goals and nine points through 10 NHL games.

+Beginning his first full season in the NHL, Beniers was named as the Kraken's representative in the 2023 NHL All-Star Game.
+On January 30, 2023, it was announced Beniers would miss the All-Star Game due to an injury caused by a hit from Vancouver Canucks defenceman Tyler Myers.
+He appeared in 80 regular season games, leading all rookies in points (57) and tying for the lead in goals (24) with Dallas Stars forward Wyatt Johnston.
+On June 26, he was announced as the winner of the Calder Memorial Trophy, the NHL's Rookie of the Year award.

+On August 20, 2024, the Kraken and Beniers agreed to a 7-year, $50 million contract extension, with Seattle citing Beniers as a cornerstone of the franchise.

 International play

 Beniers represented the United States at the 2019 IIHF World U18 Championships, where he recorded two goals in seven games and won a bronze medal.
 Beniers represented the United States at the 2021 World Junior Ice Hockey Championships, where he was the youngest player on the roster, scoring one goal and two assists and averaging 17:05 of ice time in seven games as a second-line center, helping the United States win gold.

 Beniers represented the United States at the 2021 IIHF World Championship, where he was the only draft-eligible player on Team USA and won a bronze medal.
 He became the fifth Wolverine to represent their country at both the World Junior and World Championship in the same season, following Jack Johnson (2007), Jacob Trouba (2013), Dylan Larkin (2015) and Quinn Hughes (2018 and 2019).

 Beniers represented the United States at the 2022 Winter Olympics with one goal and one assist in four games and finished in fifth place.

+Beniers represented the United States at the 2025 IIHF World Championship, where he recorded three goals and three assists in ten games and helped Team USA win their first gold medal since 1933.